Many people feel lost when trying to review their financial situation. A well-done annual financial review can make a big difference.

 Address Changes in Financial Goals

-At the client review meeting, it's crucial to discuss any shifts in financial goals.
-This can include modifications in savings rates, retirement objectives, or family-related financial plans.
+Start the client review meeting by asking about shifts in financial goals.
+This can include changes in savings rates, retirement objectives, or family-related financial plans.

 Provide Updated Financial Recommendations

-Address opportunities for catch-up contributions for retirement savings and offer guidance on reducing high-interest debt.
-In addition, examine charitable giving strategies to maximize tax advantages while staying aligned with savings goals.
+Bring up catch-up contributions for retirement savings where they apply, and offer guidance on reducing high-interest debt.
+Look at charitable giving strategies too; done well, they capture tax advantages without pulling the client off their savings goals.

 Post-Review Follow-Up